 Skilled personnel with the appropriate expertise are needed to effectively manage the information and opportunities provided by these new technologies.
 A master's degree in Geo-information Science and Earth Observation enables you to put your skills and expertise to excellent use.

-Successful completion of the MSc degree programme provides graduates with a qualification that enables them to continue to PhD level, either in the Netherlands or abroad.
+Successful completion of the Master's provides graduates with a qualification that enables them to continue to PhD level, either in the Netherlands or abroad.

 What will you learn?

 Important elements of the programme include academic skills such as developing a critical understanding of appropriate tools; exposure to new methods and techniques; gaining competence in developing tools for the acquisition, processing, transformation, analysis, modelling, storage and presentation of spatial data; using geo-information in identifying and responding to development problems and in drafting development policies; and developing research skills.

 The Master's consists of four distinct blocks.

 |1||1-3||GI Science and earth observation: a process-based approach|

 Geographic Information Systems (GIS), Earth Observation (EO), relation to 'System Earth' and the user